Wasserstein Graph Distance Based on $L_1$-Approximated Tree Edit Distance between Weisfeiler-Lehman Subtrees: Introduction

-WL subtree kernel (known as WL kernel) is a pioneer in graph kernel that adopts a neighborhood aggregation scheme.
-This is inspired by the WL test~\cite{weisfeiler1968reduction}, a linear--time approximate algorithm for the graph isomorphism problem.
-Because of its superior performance on graph classification tasks and similarity in mechanism to message-passing algorithms, the WL kernel is used as a baseline for GNNs~\cite{morris2019weisfeiler, bodnar2021weisfeiler, wijesinghe2022a}.
-In addition, many studies have empirically shown that the WL framework can provide high accuracy~\cite{nikolentzos2021graph}.
-However, we argue here that the measurement of graph similarity by the WL kernel is coarse.
-Two main reasons exist for this.
-The first is that the simplicity of measurement functions limits the expressive power of similarity.
-There exist two measurement functions: node-level measurement function, which measures the similarity of subgraphs, and graph-level measurement function, which computes the entire graph similarity using subgraph similarity.
-Recently, Togninalli et al.~\cite{Togninalli19} proposed the Wasserstein WL (WWL) kernel/distance, a new graph kernel/metric that adopts the Wasserstein distance of optimal transport (OT)~\cite{peyre2019computational} to overcome the latter drawback.
-The second is that the ability to describe structural information is weak.
-This problem stems from the WL test.
-The WL test only focuses on whether the structure consisting of a given node and its neighborhood is consistent.
-For this reason, the WL test uses a hash function to project the structural information to integer values and compare the results for a match.
-This obviously cannot retain any inter-node connection information.
-It is also the main reason for the weak structural descriptive power of the WL kernel.
+The WL subtree kernel, also known as the WL kernel, is a pioneering graph kernel that uses a neighborhood aggregation scheme.
+It was inspired by the WL test~\cite{weisfeiler1968reduction}, which provides an approximate solution to the graph isomorphism problem.
+Due to its stable and high performance in graph classification tasks and its similarity to the message-passing algorithm of GNNs, the WL kernel is often used as a baseline for GNNs~\cite{morris2019weisfeiler, bodnar2021weisfeiler, wijesinghe2022a}.
+Furthermore, previous studies have shown that the WL framework can provide high accuracy~\cite{nikolentzos2021graph}.
+However, we argue that the WL kernel's measure of graph similarity is coarse, and there are two main reasons for this.
+The first problem is that the ability to describe structural information is weak.
+This problem stems from the fact that WL test focuses only on the consistency of the graph, in particular the consistency of the subgraphs composed of a node and its neighborhood; the WL test projects different subgraphs to different integer values using the hash function and compares the results for subgraph matching, which results in the loss of specific information about the connections between nodes.
+The second problem is that the simplicity of the measure limits the expressive power of similarity.
+Graph kernels are typically computed from two parts: a node-level measure that measures the similarity of subgraphs and a graph-level measure that computes the similarity of entire graphs using subgraph similarities.
+The WL kernel measures the similarity between nodes by subgraph matching and then sums the similarities of all pairs of nodes to compute the graph similarity.
+To address the first problem, \citep{schulz2022generalized} proposed a relaxed WL kernel that defines the similarity between subgraphs more finely by treating similar subgraphs as identical.
+To address the second problem, \citep{Togninalli19} proposed the Wasserstein WL (WWL) distance that applies the Wasserstein distance~\cite{peyre2019computational} to the graph-level measure.